Morrissey: Sexuality

 Morrissey's sexuality has been the subject of much speculation and coverage in the British press during his career, with claims varyingly being made that he was celibate, a frustrated heterosexual, or bisexual.
-In a 1980 letter he described both himself and his girlfriend as bisexual, although adding that he "hate[d] sex".
-The Encyclopædia Britannica states that he created a "compellingly conflicted persona (loudly proclaimed celibacy offset by coy hints of closeted homosexuality)" which has "made him a peculiar heartthrob".
+In a 1980 letter he described both himself and his "girlfriend" as bisexual.
+The Encyclopædia Britannica states that he created a "compellingly conflicted persona (loudly proclaimed celibacy offset by coy hints of closeted homosexuality)" that has "made him a peculiar heartthrob".
 Speculation was further fuelled by the frequent references to gay subculture and slang in his lyrics.
 In 2006 Liz Hoggard from The Independent said: "Only 15 years after homosexuality had been decriminalised, his lyrics flirted with every kind of gay subculture."